-- 1. Define a personal theology of ministry, clearly and creatively articulating how the student's personal spiritual practices, developed ethical commitments and understanding of modern Pagan context inform the student's ministry, leadership or advocacy plans. - 2.
-Engage historic and current social justice issues through specific expressions of ministry, leadership or advocacy. - 3.
-Understand models of leadership for ministry, leadership and advocacy issues, with special focus on relevance to the student's ministry, leadership or advocacy goals.
+1. Define a personal theology of ministry, in the overlapping contexts of Pagan communities and the larger human communities.

-4. Integrate academic, social, public and religious resources for ministry through portfolio, liturgy, ministry plans, or other organizational projects.
+- Demonstrate competency engaging historic and current social justice issues that affect both the Pagan communities and human beings in general through their specific expressions of ministry, leadership or organizational advocacy. - 3.
+Identify models of leadership that constructively engage ministry and advocacy issues significant to Pagan and larger human communities with a focus on the model that seems most fitting to the student's ministry/leadership goals. - 4.
+Construct portfolios, rituals, ministry plans, or other organizational projects with demonstrate the student's ability to integrate academic, social, public, and religious resources for a targeted ministry audience.

-Pastoral Counseling and Chaplaincy
+Pastoral Counseling and Chaplaincy 93 hours and a 3.0 GPA